rahmatov/haproxy-dynamic-nginx-containers/README.md

 Each time you run the curl command, you should get content from the other container.

+## Adding antoher nginx container

-To add another nginx container to the mix, run:
+To add another nginx container to the mix, run the ansible play:

 `ansible-playbook -i ansible/inventory ansible/add_another_nginx.yml`